100 Years of Tile: 1930 Tile Design

 This trend was popular in the 1920s and 1930s due to its simple and fun design.
 Most of the time, the pattern went with the white and black motif, but in some cases, designers used blue as a replacement color.

 Smaller tiles helped spaces feel as if they were much bigger than they actually were.
+Tiles such as hexagon, penny round, and pinwheel, were favored for this reason.
+If you’re working with a cozy kitchen or bathroom, consider these smaller tiles to visually expand your space.
 It’s a huge contrast to the trend of having big spaces that encompass everything without being compartmentalized.
 The 1930s was an era that ushered in a war and the Great Depression.
 Even with all the negative things taking place, there’s always a place and time for beautiful design.

 That’s one of the reasons we love what we do.
 From humble beginnings in Brooklyn to a New Jersey expansion in the 1950’s, we’ve set the standard in ceramic tile distribution.
 Family owned and operated tile stores that’s stood the test of time for over five generations, serving our customers with new designs and the hottest trends.